2008–09 Danish Cup

 The 2008–09 Danish Cup was the 55th season of only Danish football cup competition.
 It was the first time since 2004 that the cup had a sponsor name: the daily newspaper Ekstra Bladet has signed a 3-year contract with the Danish Football Association (DBU), making the official name Ekstra Bladet Cup 2008–09.

-The competition started in August 2008 with the First Round and concluded on 21 May 2009, with the Final, held at Parken Stadium.
+The competition started on 12 August 2008 with the first round and concluded on 21 May 2009, with the final, held at Parken Stadium.

 First round

 In this round entered 96 teams.
 These include 55 teams from lower divisions, who have qualified through preliminary cups held by the regional associations, 25 teams from 2007–08 Second Divisions and all 16 teams from First Division.

 The draw for the First Round was held at Ekstra Bladet's premises at The City Hall Square in Copenhagen.
 The matches were played around 13 August 2008.

 West group

 The west group consisted of 46 teams.
 These were split into 5 minor groups.